cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 (V)OPRF protocols differ from blind signatures in the same way that traditional digital signatures differ from PRFs.
 This is discussed more in the following section.

-# Security Properties
+# Security Properties {#properties}

 The security properties of a VOPRF protocol with functionality y = F(k, x) are similar to that of a PRF.
 Specifically:

 - Given value x, it is infeasible to learn y = F(k, x) without knowledge of k.
-- The output y = F(k, x) is indistinguishable from a random value in the domain of F.
+- Output y = F(k, x) is indistinguishable from a random value in the domain of F.

 Additionally, since this is an oblivious protocol, the following security properties are required: